Moddable-OpenSource/moddable/documentation/base/setup.md

 In some deployments, the configuration and instantiation is performed by the application.
 Often however, it is convenient to share these tasks for a given hardware configuration across applications.
 This is the case with example code, which should be kept as simple and focused as possible, and early versions of device applications which can accept the default configuration.

 ### setup module
 The configuration and instantiation may be implemented in one or more setup modules.
+Set up modules are identified by having a module specified that begins with `setup/`.
 All setup modules run before the main module, preparing the environment the main module requires.
 For example, there are two primary set-up modules for Moddable Zero.
 The `setup/network` module establishes a Wi-Fi connection, retrieves an IP address, and sets the real time clock.
 The `setup/piu` module instantiates the display and touch drivers and binds them to the global variable `screen`.

 Usually applications do not need to explicitly include the setup modules in their manifest as they are included by the manifests that require them.
 For example the `example/manifest_network.json` manifest includes `setup/network`, and the `example/manifest_piu.json` manifest includes `setup/piu`.